gcbpay/R9-VRBcoinShares/R9-README.md

-bitshares - Polymorphic Digital Asset Library
+VRBcoinshares - Polymorphic Digital Asset Library
 =========

-BitShares is a new blockchain that pays dividends and enables users to short and trade any arbitrary asset type.
+VRBcoinShares is a new blockchain that pays dividends and enables users to short and trade any arbitrary asset type.